LOUIE BLUIE FESTIVAL PERFORMERS

-This festival seeks to highlight the great variety of music in East Tennessee – something Howard Armstrong not only appreciated, but embraced.
+The festival seeks to highlight the great variety of music in East Tennessee – something Howard Armstrong not only appreciated but fully embraced.
 He could often be heard singing German drinking songs in a bar right alongside jazz songs or old-time string music.
 We hope you will hear both music you know and love at this year’s festival and perhaps music that you’ve never heard before!
 Visit the Schedule page to see which band plays when.

 View YouTube clips of Sparky and Rhonda Rucker